My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Lower fluid intake (but still urinating normally)

 No artificial ingredients, salty, fatty, fried, overly spicy, type foods, no alcohol or hardly any caffeine.
 Rather plain meals like TV dinners often work very well for me.
-Hard boiled eggs, Greek yogurt, whey isolate protein powder mixed in with lactose free protein, low fat enriched milk works great.
+Hard boiled eggs, Greek yogurt, whey isolate protein powder mixed in with lactose free protein, low fat milk, binder foods like pancakes and some oatmeal

 No solid fruits or vegetables, only juices, sauces or soups.
 Low fiber.
 Nothing that can't fit through a straw enters my mouth, even if chewed well because we all miss something and then one has a clog which is very painful and may result in an ER visit.
-Nuts, seeds and tough parts of meats, even baked potatoes (skinless and mashed is best)
+Avoid nuts, seeds and tough parts of meats, even baked potatoes (skinless and mashed is best) unless very tiny like ground up into powder etc.

 ---